pengxiangg/MyBestFriendV1/README.md

 distortions and behaviors, improving emotional regulation, and the development of personal coping strategies that target solving current problems.

-This tbrough the stimulation of a messaging app that allows the user to pretend that they are talking to their friends, but in reality, are talking to themselves.
+This through the stimulation of a messaging app that allows the user to pretend that they are talking to their friends, but in reality, are talking to themselves.